Brandon-Ayala/UK-Online-Retail-Case-Study/README.md

 <img src="Visualizations\Top_10_Countries_by_Total_Revenue.png" width="1040px" height="460px">

-Key takeaways: United Kingdom is the country taht generates the largest amount of revenue by far.
-Netherlands, EIRE (Ireland), and Germany comprise of the next three largest countries by revenue.
+Key takeaways: The United Kingdom is the country that generates the largest amount of revenue by far.
+The Netherlands, EIRE (Ireland), and Germany comprise of the next three largest countries by revenue.

 <a id="analyze3"></a>